tier4/AutowareArchitectureProposal.iv/perception/object_recognition/detection/euclidean_cluster/README.md

 ### voxel_grid_based_euclidean_cluster

-`pcl::EuclideanClusterExtraction` is applied to points downsampled by `pcl::VoxelGrid`.
+1. A centroid in each voxel is calculated by `pcl::VoxelGrid`.
+2. The centroids are clustered by `pcl::EuclideanClusterExtraction`.
+3. The input points are clustered based on the clustered centroids.

 ## Inputs / Outputs